varangian-core/docs/content/document-system/_index.md

 ### Chapter 1

-# Document System Info
+###DocVault Information

-This documentation provide information about the document control system modules.
-Modules may be both private and public.
+This is a general information page site for the Docvault and other instances of document controlled systems.

 ### How is this site implemented??